Practical Guide from Experience

 Build Founding Team

-At least 5 people willing to take long-term responsibility.
-You need a board (at least chair, deputy, treasurer), ideally people with association experience, accounting skills and — if possible — growing know-how.
+In Germany, you legally need at least 7 founding members.
+You also need a board (at least chair, deputy, treasurer), ideally people with association experience, accounting skills and — if possible — growing know-how.
 Our tip: Don't underestimate the organizational effort.
 A CSC is not a hobby project, it's a full-time commitment for the first months.

 Statutes & Association Founding

 The statutes must be KCanG-compliant and cover all legal requirements for cultivation associations: non-profit status, addiction prevention concept, youth protection, documentation obligations, distribution rules.
 Then hold the founding assembly, have it notarized and register in the association register.
-Important: Have the statutes reviewed by a specialized lawyer — mistakes here delay the license application by months.
+You do not need a lawyer for the statutes — there are plenty of publicly available templates and experience reports from other CSCs.

 Create Prevention Concept